How to calculate and mitigate depreciation on your holiday home

 Tax breaks for holiday rental depreciation

-If you’re looking at how to calculate the depreciation of property, you may be starting to panic.
+If you’re looking at how to calculate the value of a holiday home, you may be starting to panic.
 Is a holiday rental even profitable when you take depreciation into account?

 It’s not all doom and gloom, though.
-In many countries, the government provides some form of tax break to deal with the costs of depreciation.
+In many countries, the government provides some form of tax break to deal with and mitigate the costs of depreciation.
 In the UK, tax breaks come in the shape of capital allowances.
-These are tax deductions that can save you money on furniture, decor, and equipment for your property —you can also claim them on some refurbishment costs, including plumbing and wiring.
+These are tax deductions that can save you money on furniture, appliances, decor, and fixtures for your property — you can also claim them on some refurbishment costs, including plumbing and wiring.

 To work out how much you can save through capital allowances, it’s best to speak to a financial advisor.
 This is a somewhat complex area of legislation, and if you try to work it out yourself, you’re likely to miss out on savings.